Virtually Attend FOSDEM 2026

 Serving multiple models on a single GPU sounds great until something segfaults.

 Two approaches dominate for parallel inference: MIG (hardware partitioning) and MPS (software sharing).
 Both promise efficient GPU sharing.
-Both have trade-offs and their behavior changes based on GPU architecture.

 By the end, you'll know: